jsc329/ammonitorwiki/Chapter-04-Species-and-Library.md

 Importantly, all entries in the *listID* column must match a *listID* present in the **lists** table.
-The field *listID* in the **listItems** table is foreign key that references a primary key in another table.
+The field *listID* in the **listItems** table is a foreign key that references a primary key in another table.
 We confirm this with the following statement:

-    > # Return foreign key information for the listItems table
+    # Return foreign key information for the listItems table
-    > RSQLite::dbGetQuery(conn = conx, statement = "PRAGMA foreign_key_list(listItems);")
+    RSQLite::dbGetQuery(conn = conx, statement = "PRAGMA foreign_key_list(listItems);")

-      id seq table   from     to on_update on_delete match 1  0   0 lists listID listID   CASCADE NO ACTION  NONE

 Resulting output shows that the field *listID* from the table **listItems** maps to the field *listID* in the table **lists**.
 Note